 Coronavirus Update: What's New In The Evolving Outbreak

-Saturday's Lunar New Year celebrations were dampened in China by fears over the coronavirus outbreak, and travel restrictions affecting 46 million people.
+Saturday's Lunar New Year celebrations were dampened in China by fears over the coronavirus outbreak and travel restrictions affecting 46 million people.

-On the first day of the Lunar New Year, China's President Xi Jinping stressed the urgency of controlling the outbreak — which includes hundreds more confirmed cases since Friday — and urged state authorities to prioritize containment efforts.
+On the first day of the Lunar New Year, China's President Xi Jinping stressed the urgency of controlling the outbreak — which has seen hundreds more confirmed cases since Friday — and urged state authorities to prioritize containment efforts.

-Chinese state media report that President Xi called the outbreak a "grave situation" at a meeting of the Communist Party of China's Central Committee.
-He said it was a priority for the government, the Communist party and the country to contain the situation and urged the public to follow the government's lead to help control the spread of the virus, according to state media.
+Chinese state media report that Xi called the outbreak a "grave situation" at a meeting of the Communist Party of China's Central Committee.
+He said it was a priority for the government, the Communist Party and the country to contain the situation and urged the public to follow the government's lead to help control the spread of the virus, according to state media.

 More than 1,300 cases have been confirmed worldwide from the outbreak, and 41 people have died, including a 62-year-old doctor at a Wuhan hospital who contracted the virus from a patient, state media reports.